Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/zimbra/zimbra_calendar_sync/guide.en-gb.md

 ## Requirements

-- an OVHcloud Zimbra email address.
+- An OVHcloud Zimbra email account
-- an application that supports the CalDAV calendar protocol has been installed
+- An application supporting the CalDAV calendar protocol installed
-- You must have the login details for the email address linked to the calendar you would like to set up.
+- Login details for the email account on which to configure the calendar

 ## Instructions

 ### What is the CalDAV protocol?

 CalDAV is a protocol for sharing calendars and online tasks.
-Zimbra email addresses have calendars that use the CalDAV protocol.
+Zimbra email accounts have calendars that use the CalDAV protocol.

-CalDAV calendar configuration is similar to email address configuration and requires an application that supports this protocol.
+CalDAV calendar configuration is similar to email account configuration and requires an application that supports this protocol.

-### Configure the CalDAV Calendar on compatible software
+### Configuring the CalDAV Calendar on compatible software

 We have selected stable applications that are compatible with the CalDAV protocol.

-- **For Windows**: Follow the [Add a calendar on Thunderbird](#thunderbird) chapter
+- **For Windows**: Follow the [Add a calendar on Thunderbird](#thunderbird) section.
-- **For macOS**: Follow [Add a calendar on macOS](#apple-macos) or [Add a calendar on Thunderbird](#thunderbird)
+- **For macOS**: Follow the section [Add a calendar on macOS](#apple-macos) or [Add a calendar on Thunderbird](#thunderbird).
-- **For Linux**: Follow the [Add a calendar on Thunderbird](#thunderbird) chapter
+- **For Linux**: Follow the [Add a calendar on Thunderbird](#thunderbird) section.
-- **For iPhone and iPad**: Follow the [Add a calendar on iOS and ipadOS](#apple-ios) chapter
+- **For iPhone and iPad**: Follow the [Add a calendar on iOS and ipadOS](#apple-ios) section.
-- **For Android**: Please follow the guide [Zimbra - Configuring your email account on the Zimbra mobile application](/pages/web_cloud/email_and_collaborative_solutions/zimbra/mail_app_zimbra_for_android_ios).
+- **For Android**: Follow the guide [Zimbra - Configuring your email account on the Zimbra mobile application](/pages/web_cloud/email_and_collaborative_solutions/zimbra/mail_app_zimbra_for_android_ios).

 > [!warning]
 >
-> Android devices do not currently offer native support for the CalDAV protocol.
-We also couldn't find a stable third-party app that could sync Zimbra calendars for our offerings.
+> Android devices do not currently offer native support for the CalDAV protocol, neither is there currently a stable third-party app that is able to sync Zimbra calendars for our offers.
 >
 > Only the Zimbra app, based on its Webmail, is able to view shared calendars on an Android device.

 #### General settings for a CalDAV Zimbra calendar <a name="general-settings"></a>

-If you are using a CalDAV-compatible application, here are the general settings you need to know to set up a CalDAV Zimbra calendar:
+If you are using a CalDAV-compatible application, here are the general settings you need to set up a CalDAV Zimbra calendar:

-- **Server/Address/URL**: enter the value `zimbra1.mail.ovh.net`.
-For some software applications, you will need to add the “https” protocol in the address.
+- **Server/Address/URL**: Enter the value `zimbra1.mail.ovh.net`.
+For some software applications, you will need to include the “https” protocol in the address.
 Enter the value “https://zimbra1.mail.ovh.net”.
 - **Username**: Enter the full email address associated with the calendar.
-- **Password**: Enter the password for the email address associated with the calendar.
+- **Password**: Enter the password for the email account associated with the calendar.

-#### Add a calendar on Thunderbird <a name="thunderbird"></a>
+#### Adding a calendar on Thunderbird <a name="thunderbird"></a>

 > [!primary]
 >